chelsearumsey/Project-5---Portfolio-with-SQLAlchemy/README.md

         `source ./env/bin/activate`

 >NOTE: If you shut down the terminal or reboot your computer, the virtual environment will become deactivated.
-To reactivate the virtual environment you will need to run the activation command again.
+To reactivate the virtual environment, you will need to run the activation command again.

 3. Install the required dependencies into your Python environment: